 Paul J. Nathanson

 Mr. Nathanson is a partner in Davis Polk’s Litigation Department, practicing in the Washington DC office.
-His practice focuses on internal investigations and criminal and regulatory enforcement matters, in areas such as the Foreign Corrupt Practices Act, fraud, sanctions and anti-money laundering.
+His practice focuses on internal investigations, criminal and regulatory enforcement matters, and congressional investigations, in areas such as the Foreign Corrupt Practices Act, fraud, sanctions and anti-money laundering.
+Mr. Nathanson is also an experienced civil litigator, particularly in matters involving statutory and regulatory interpretation.

-Mr. Nathanson, a former law clerk to Chief Justice John G. Roberts Jr., is an experienced trial lawyer and joined Davis Polk after serving as Deputy Chief of the Financial Crimes and Public Corruption Unit of the U.S. Attorney’s Office for the Eastern District of Virginia.
-As a prosecutor, Mr. Nathanson investigated and prosecuted a wide variety of complex white collar criminal cases, including securities, bank, and health care fraud, and bribery offenses, such as Foreign Corrupt Practices Act violations.
-His notable public cases include the conviction at trial of a mortgage company executive described by the Wall Street Journal as the most senior executive convicted of conduct related to the financial crisis, and the conviction of a faux CIA veteran and cable news commentator on government fraud charges
+Mr. Nathanson is a former law clerk to Chief Justice John G. Roberts Jr., and an experienced trial lawyer, having joined Davis Polk after serving as Deputy Chief of the Financial Crimes and Public Corruption Unit of the U.S. Attorney’s Office for the Eastern District of Virginia.
+As a prosecutor, Mr. Nathanson investigated and prosecuted a wide variety of complex white collar criminal cases, including securities, bank, and healthcare fraud, and bribery offenses, such as Foreign Corrupt Practices Act violations.
+His notable public cases include the conviction at trial of a mortgage company executive described by the Wall Street Journal as the most senior executive convicted of conduct related to the financial crisis, and the conviction of a faux CIA veteran and cable news commentator on government fraud charges.

 While a prosecutor, Mr. Nathanson was a recipient of the Attorney General’s Distinguished Service Award, the Assistant Attorney General’s Exceptional Service Award, the Council of the Inspectors General on Integrity and Efficiency Award for Excellence, and FBI Washington Field Office Outstanding Service Awards.